-The exact format for your final critique is determined by each class Instructor.
-It may consist of the instructor and classmates critiquing your final project, a review of all your coursework to date, mounting and/or documenting your work for your portfolio, learning a new method or visiting a professional design studio.
-You will be working right up until the end of class so you have the opportunity to wrap up your experience, ask questions and receive advisement on next steps as you move beyond the class and Pre-College program towards your academic goals.
+The exact format for your final critique is determined by each class instructor.
+It may consist of the instructor and classmates critiquing your final project, a review of all your coursework to date, mounting and/or documenting your work for your portfolio, learning a new method, or visiting a professional design studio.
+You will be working until the end of the program so you have the opportunity to wrap up your experience, ask questions and receive advisement on next steps as you move beyond the class and Pre-College program towards your academic goals.

 Exhibitions + Shows